• Skip to primary navigation

 Collage of 4 images showing steps for making the beef filling.

 • Increase the heat and add the steak.
-Stirfry until the surface of the meat has sealed (image 2 above).
+Stirfry until the surface of the meat has been sealed (image 2 above).

 • Add the mushrooms and continue frying until they have browned (image 3 above).